 Started July 8, 2013

-the whole Roswell UFO/alien thing.
-I would like
+Roswell UFO/alien thing.
+I would like the 10

-Roswell Army Air Field public information officer Walter Haut, issued a press release stating that personnel from
+Army Air Field public information officer Walter Haut, issued a press release stating that personnel from the field's 509th

-temperatures near absolute zero.
+near absolute zero.
 Antenna technology has also benefitted from radio astronomy due to the need for precision steering and

 narrow beam widths.
 Phased arrays (aka interferometers) for interstellar targets requires

 for Long-Time Support!